Explore holidays in Sivota & Epirus

 Few places sum up peace and quiet like Epirus – a rugged, wildly beautiful corner of Greece.
 Tucked neatly between the Pindus Mountains to the east and the clear, turquoise of the Ionian Sea to the west, it’s one of the least visited parts of Greece – and elusive tranquillity, whether you discover it on a deserted beach, in an abandoned village or across a magnificent gorge, is very much a given here.

 The coastline is punctuated by picturesque harbours, hidden coves and long sandy beaches, and the handsome villages of Zagoria are nestled into one of the last true, natural wildernesses of Europe.
+There are many to choose from, but highlights include Monodendri, at the trailhead for Vikos Gorge, and Vitsa on the edge of the Vikos-Aoos park.

 Coastal path to mountain pass